scalway/sindb/README.md

 Internals
 ---------

-- We use lihaoyi/sourcecode to gather path to id (rather risky way) in default implementation
+- We use [lihaoyi/sourcecode](https://github.com/lihaoyi/sourcecode) to gather path to id (rather risky way) in default implementation
-- We use lihaoyi/upickle to write scala case class objects directly to IndexedDB but you can replace this by diffrent implementation
+- We use [lihaoyi/upickle](https://github.com/lihaoyi/upickle) to write scala case class objects directly to IndexedDB but you can replace this to different implementation
 - implementation of serializers can be simply replaced by createing own DatabaseDef
 - don't know if this project'll be supported in near future.
 I hope but it is not used on production right now.
 If it'll then sure.